 - 2.1.7.
-There are also serious exceptional risks which, if they crystallise, could significantly impact the Council's reserves and leave its financial standing seriously in question.
-These include: - A national failure to mobilise and roll out an effective immunisation programme to eradicate the spread and impact of COVID-19 and reduced financial support for the continuing local implications of lockdown due to the pandemic; - b) The potential for cliff slips, pier remediation works and any other unforeseen Council owned infrastructure issues; - c) Waste Management (Disposal) This is to be kept under review pending a new contract in 2023; - d) The current Waste Collection and Street Cleansing contract, which has been renegotiated now includes a requirement for an earlier re-tendering of this service in 2023; - e) The financial implications from the Care Act, other welfare reform changes and other associated Housing legislation; - f) The increasing cost and demand pressures for adult and children social care; - g) The risk surrounding the non-delivery of savings and exceeding investment proposals within the budget package for 2021/22; - h) The risk of not comprehensively developing and robustly implementing the Budget and Transformation Programme for 2022/23 2025/26; - i) The financial uncertainty for the public sector arising from the prevailing and continuing national and local conditions; - j) The risk of further significant reductions in income and Government grant funding, particularly in relation to: - Growth and decline in the Council's Tax base and Business Rates base; - Business Rates appeals from the 2017 revaluation; - Academies funding; - The Local Council Tax Support Scheme with reduction in subsidy funding and no protection for caseload increases; - Further changes to the way in which Local Government is financed by Government particularly with any changes to the Business Rates Retention Scheme; - Future Government changes in policy and funding for Local Government, particularly the unknown impact of the next Spending Round and fair funding review; - The need to address the Country's ongoing Public Sector Borrowing Requirement (PSBR) and the structural financial deficit.
+There are also serious exceptional risks which, if they crystallise, could significantly impact the Council's reserves, and leave its financial standing seriously in question.
+These include: - a) A national failure to mobilise and roll out an effective on-going vaccination and booster programme to reduce the spread and impact of COVID-19 as new variants emerge and reduced financial support for the continuing local implications of the pandemic. - b) The potential for cliff slips, pier remediation works and any other unforeseen Council owned infrastructure issues. - c) Waste Management (Disposal) this is to be kept under review pending a new contract in 2022/23. - d) The Waste Collection and Street Cleansing contract is the largest single contract for the Council, a break clause has been activated for October 2023 and there is a lot of volatility, new legislative and environmental requirements, which will potentially add extra risks and costs nationally in the market, options for reviewing the way forward for the Council will be considered by Cabinet in January 2022. - e) The financial implications from the Care Act, adult social care and other welfare reform changes or other associated Housing legislation. - f) The increasing cost and demand pressures for adult and children social care. - g) The risk surrounding the non-delivery of savings and exceeding investment proposals within the budget package for 2022/23. - h) The risk of not comprehensively developing and robustly implementing the Budget and Transformation Programme for 2023/24 2026/27. - i) The financial uncertainty for the public sector arising from the prevailing and continuing national and local conditions. - j) The risk of further significant reductions in income and Government grant funding, particularly in relation to: - Growth and decline in the Council's Tax base and Business Rates base. - Business Rates appeals from the 2017 revaluation. - Academies funding. - The Local Council Tax Support Scheme with reduction in subsidy funding and no protection for caseload increases.

-- The economic impact of the withdrawal of the UK from the European Union: - k) Insurance Claims; - I) Any impact on Council services and Budget in 2021/22 and later years arising from the withdrawal from the European Union on 1/1/21. - 2.1.8.
-In relation to the Housing Revenue Account (HRA) in 2021/22 and the medium to long term: - Given the current status of housing management provision the a) recommendation is that general reserves be maintained at the target figure of £3m; - A 2021/22 budget has been agreed with South Essex Homes Ltd. b) to maintain a balanced HRA; - c) Forward projections for the HRA beyond 2021/22 are being remodelled.
-In addition, this is linked to the HRA's own Medium Term Financial Strategy for the period 2021/22 to 2025/26.
+- Further changes to the way in which Local Government is financed given the Government's intended Local Government reform in 2022/23 as part of its 'Levelling Up' agenda and potential redistribution of existing funding levels to other local authority areas from 2023/24. - Future Government changes in policy and funding for Local Government, particularly the unknown impact of the next Spending Round in 2024. - The need to address the Country's ongoing Public Sector Borrowing Requirement (PSBR) and the structural financial deficit. - The economic impact of the withdrawal of the UK from the European Union. - k) Insurance Claims. - Any impact on Council services and Budget in 2022/23 and later years arising from the withdrawal from the European Union on 01/01/2021. - 2.1.8.
+In relation to the Housing Revenue Account (HRA) in 2022/23 and the medium to long term: - a) Given the current status of housing management provision the recommendation is that general reserves be maintained at the target figure of £3m. - b) A 2022/23 budget has been agreed with South Essex Homes Ltd. to maintain a balanced HRA. - c) Forward projections for the HRA beyond 2022/23 are being remodelled.
+In addition, this is linked to the HRA's own Medium Term Financial Strategy for the period 2022/23 to 2026/27.